 With everything else being equal, here’s how significant the downstream improvement is to each of these KPIs by improving connect rate by just one call:

 |17 to 1||19,117.65||4,779.41||1,577.21||$4,258,455.88|

 Obviously, these metrics vary from company to company.
 Your close rate may float around 50%.
 If you can improve the rate at which you get prospects on the phone, you’ll see a big impact to your bottom line.

 Sales productivity is a combination of effectiveness and efficiency.
 Access to direct dials will not make your sales team better at pitching value propositions or digging for pain points.
-Thus, while effectiveness is up to your team, direct dial phone numbers will drive efficiency and improve your connect rate.
+But, direct dial phone numbers will drive efficiency and improve your connect rate.

 Does your sales team struggle to connect with decision makers?
-Contact ZoomInfo today to access our contact database of over 200 million professional and 11 million company profiles.
+Contact ZoomInfo today to access the world’s most comprehensive database of complete, accurate contact and company information.